pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

 ### Handling path error

-The `xom` instance should be robust enough so it doesn't break when a wrong path is used.\
+The `som` instance should be robust enough so it doesn't break when a wrong path is used.\
 If a wrong path is used, the `get` method will return undefined\
 If a wrong path is used, the `assign` method will create the new path for the element proposed.